List of districts in Northern Ireland by religion or religion brought up in

 Difference between percentage of Catholics and percentage of Protestants in the current districts at the time of the 2011 census.
 Weaker colours indicate more mixed districts.
 Stronger colours indicate greater predominance of either Catholics (blue) or Protestants (red).

 This is a list of districts in Northern Ireland by religion or religion brought up in.

 In the 2001 decennial census, the Census Office for Northern Ireland (CONI) asked a new question to attempt to achieve a more accurate depiction of the balance of the mainly unionist Protestant and mainly nationalist Catholic communities across Northern Ireland.

 As well as asking the traditional question of "Religion?" – to which over 13% of respondents gave no answer – it also asked "Religion brought up in?" to capture those who no longer identify with a religion.
 The combination of the two questions gave a community background by religion for over 97% of the population.
 In the 2011 census the same process could only assign a religion to 94% of the population and the Northern Ireland Statistics and Research Agency ceased to call the measure "community background" and instead called it "religion or religion brought up in".

 These figures are presented here as an approximation of the community balance, without implying any particular significance to the absolute figures.
 Not all Protestants are unionists, and not all Catholics are nationalist.
 For information on recent communal conflicts in Northern Ireland, see the Troubles.
 The census reports do not distinguish between Protestant and other non-Catholic Christian faiths.
 The number of Orthodox Christians in Northern Ireland is estimated at 3000 followers.

-Census figures at district level mask wide variations at smaller scales.
+Predominant religion at the ward level from the 2021 census.